Cornea Replacement Surgery & Transplants

 Dry Eye

 Due to the desert environment here in Arizona, many people suffer from a feeling of eye dryness, or “dry eye.”
-Symptoms range from an irritated eye in certain conditions to blurriness, redness and foreign body sensation.
+Symptoms range from an irritated eye in certain conditions to blurriness, redness, and foreign body sensation.
 These symptoms may only mildly interfere with one’s life or in some cases cause a severe disability.
-This irritation of the surface of the eye can have many different causes, and is important for us to determine which ones apply to you.
+This irritation of the surface of the eye can have many different causes and is important for us to determine which ones apply to you.
 A variety of treatment options are available, the choice of which depends on the severity of the disease and what is seen on examination.

-Inflammation and infection of the cornea:
+Inflammation and infection of the conjunctiva and cornea:

 Inflammation may affect the conjunctiva, a highly specialized skin covering the front of the eye.
 It may be caused by allergies, reactions to chemicals or infections.
 Infections may be caused by viruses, fungi, bacteria or protozoa.
 If the infection affects the cornea, it may cause a corneal ulcer.
 Corneal infections are associated with redness, pain, light sensitivity, and reduced vision in the affected eye.
 Any infection in the cornea can lead to scar formation.
 Scarring can reduce the quality of vision, so prompt diagnosis and treatment of infections is critical.
 Risk factors for corneal infections include contact lens wear, injury or eye trauma.